 When installing planks, work with a minimum of three boxes and mix planks as they are installed.
 When each plank is joined, use a hand roller directly on the joined seam to create the proper bond between the two strips.
 This is a mandatory part of the installation procedure.

 After completion, roll the entire floor in both directions with a 100-pound roller.
 The manufacturer recommends that before starting the installation, two planks should be joined and rolled, then pulled apart as a test.
 You should be able to see a continuous bond along the whole strip, with adhesive transfer seen from one side to the other.
 This provides a confirmation that the material is properly acclimated.

 Note that failing to roll the product after finishing may void the manufacturer’s warranty.
 Promotional material from TrafficMaster recommends, but does not require, rolling; however, the installation requirements in the manufacturer's Konetco information does require rolling.

 - 4-mil (thin) urethane wear layer

-- Patterned vinyl upper layer and vinyl under-layer that is offset 1", creating an adhesive edge along two sides of each flexible plank.
+- Patterned vinyl upper layer and vinyl under-layer that is offset one inch, creating an adhesive edge along two sides of each flexible plank.